Doom-Utils/iwad-patches/doom.wad/README.txt

 Rather than making a giant directory for every any-to-any version, instead, you can patch any version to or from Ultimate Doom.

+Doom PPC is the IWAD used for the Pocket PC version of Doom.
+It has the Ultimate Doom level set (episode 4 can't be chosen on the device) and uses a modified shareware TITLEPIC image.

 If unsure of which version you have, refer to these sha1 hashes: df0040ccb29cc1622e74ceb3b7793a2304cca2c8  doom_1.1.wad b5f86a559642a2b3bdfb8a75e91c8da97f057fe6  doom_1.2.wad